freightdev/MARK/README.md

 * ❌ Rename MARK and claim originality
 * ❌ Lock `.mstp` or routing logic behind closed license without contribution
-* ❌ Claim BookOS, MARK CLI, or Bookmark Studio unmodified as your own
+* ❌ Claim MARK, Bookmark Studio, or Bookstore unmodified as your own
 * ❌ Obfuscate or hide the origin of routing logic derived from MARK

 ---